holoviz/panel/README.md

 ### VSCode

 Visual Studio Code (VSCode) versions 2020.4.74986 and later support ipywidgets, and Panel objects can be used as ipywidgets since Panel 0.10 thanks to `jupyter_bokeh`, which means that you can now use Panel components interactively in VSCode.
 Ensure you install `jupyter_bokeh` with `pip install jupyter_bokeh` or `conda install -c bokeh jupyter_bokeh` and then enable the extension with `pn.extension(comms='vscode')`.

-### nteract
+### nteract and other ipywidgets notebooks

-nteract is another notebook environment which supports rendering ipywidgets, so just like VSCode you can make use of that to get fully interactive Panel output.
-Install `jupyter_bokeh` and then use `pn.extension(comms='ipywidgets')`.
+In other notebook environments that support rendering ipywidgets interactively, such as nteract, you can use the same underlying ipywidgets support as for vscode: Install `jupyter_bokeh` and then use `pn.extension(comms='ipywidgets')`.

-Notebooks created with either `comms='vscode'` or `comms='colab'` will still work outside of those environments, but less efficiently, so it's best to remove those options when sharing such notebooks.
+### Other environments

+If your development environment offers embedded Python processes but does not support ipywidgets or Jupyter "comms" (communication channels), you will notice that some or all interactive functionality is missing.
+Some widgets that operate only in JavaScript will work fine, but others require communication channels between JavaScript and Python.
+In such cases you can either request ipywidgets or Panel support from the editor or environment, or else use the Editor + Server approach above.

 ## Sponsors